mp3il/bluesnap-ios/README.md

 If the validation was successful (i.e. `validate` returns `true`), then call `BSCcInputLine`'s `submitPaymentFields()` function, which will call the `didSubmitCreditCard` callback with the results of the submission.

+Another option is to call `checkCreditCard(ccn: String)` which first validates and then submits, calling the delegate `didSubmitCreditCard` after a successful submit.

 Congratulations, you're ready to start accepting credit card payments!

 # Sending the payment for processing
 For credit card and Apple Pay payments, you will use our Payment API with your token to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture), [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) or [subscription](https://developers.bluesnap.com/v8976-JSON/docs/create-subscription) request, or to attach the payment details to a [shopper](https://developers.bluesnap.com/v8976-JSON/docs/create-vaulted-shopper).
+Note that for a returning shopper CC transaction, all the payment data is already tokenized on the server, so in your API call you need only pass the token, amount and currency!

 **Note**: The token must be associated with the user's payment details.
 In the Standard Checkout Flow, this is when `purchaseFunc` is called.
 In the Custom Checkout Flow, this is when `didSubmitCreditCard` is called (if you're using the `BSCcInputLine` field) or `completion` is called (if you're using your own input fields).